matthewsides/Networking/README.md

 A firewall is a network security device that monitors incoming and outgoing network traffic and decides whether to allow or block specific traffic based on a defined set of security rules.
 The firewall is typically based on the  host or network.
 A host based firewall is used to monitor ingoing and outgoing signals.
 A network-based firewall can be built into the cloud's infrastructure, or can be a virtual firewall service.

+Whilst a proxy server is a server that acts as an intermediary (gateway) for requests from clients seeking resources from other servers.

 In this section “Workstation Hardware”, explain and discuss the “interdependence” of hardware with the relevant networking software
 Include elements:
 (client software, server software, client operating system, server operating system, firewall and proxies)